nidza07/nidza07.github.io/QC-docs/general usage.md

 Note: Some more features are available when using the forum from the Playroom website.
 These are discussed in the [website documentation](/sitedocs).

-To access the forum from anywhere on the Playroom, use CTRL+shift+F to open  it directly in the client, or CTRL+F2 to open it on our website.
+To access the forum from anywhere on the Playroom, use CTRL+shift+F to open  it directly via the client, or CTRL+F2 to open it on our website.

 #### Creating a topic
 Once you open the forum, it will display a list of categories.
 These will be: